 Response is provided by sources that automatically react to frequency deviations and is required to manage instantaneous imbalances between generation and demand.
-There are three categories of response (Primary Response, Secondary Response and High Frequency Response) that we will contract for and these are defined in the Grid Code.
+There are three categories of response (Primary Response, Secondary Response and High Frequency Response) that we will contract for through the mandatory frequency market; these are defined in the Grid Code.
+Other frequency response services will be procured through commercial routes such as the Firm Frequency Response (FFR) tender as and when they are required for operability reasons.
+These services will be procured through competitive markets unless there is a specific technical or commercial reason why this is not possible.
+More detail on the specific categories of response that we intend to procure over the coming year can be found within the Procurement Guidelines.